arunwagle/DemoRepo/clients/Amica/research.md

 2. Requirements for High availability (HA) ?
 3. Requirements for Disaster recovery (DR) ?
 4. What product and version of MicroStrategy is being used ?
+5. Why do they think need to increase this to internet pipe to 800 MBps ?
+Are there any specific data transfer requirement ?